wlwl2/godot-docs/classes/class_renderingserver.rst

 void **texture_proxy_update** **(** :ref:`RID<class_RID>` texture, :ref:`RID<class_RID>` proxy_to **)**

-*Deprecated.* ProxyTexture was removed in Godot 4, so this method cannot be used anymore.
+**Deprecated:** ProxyTexture was removed in Godot 4.

+This method should not be used.

 .. rst-class:: classref-item-separator